Best interests decisions: A COVID-19 quick guide

 - If it is short-term, is the care setting willing or able to hold a place open for the person?
 The risk of an inadvertent permanent move would need to be weighed up in any decision-making process.

-- A majority of care settings have no COVID-19 infections, and rates continue to fall.
-It is easy to lose sight of the fact, amid a flurry of negative media headlines, that the coronavirus is not present in most care settings, and the risks from it need to be weighed accordingly.
+- Many care settings have no current COVID-19 infections.
+It is easy to lose sight of the fact that the coronavirus is not present in most care settings, and the risks from it need to be weighed accordingly.

 Discharge from hospital